eworx-org/iscoCrosswalks/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of iscoCrosswalks is to map indicators and raw counts from the International Standard Classification of Occupations (ISCO) to the Standard Occupational Classification (SOC) System, and vice versa.
+The goal of iscoCrosswalks is to map indicators and raw counts (e.g. survey data) from the International Standard Classification of Occupations (ISCO) to the Standard Occupational Classification (SOC) System, and vice versa.

 ## Installation